History

 Lower the barrier of entry to genomic research.

-We know that it can be challenging for researchers who are unfamiliar with analyzing whole-genome sequencing (WGS) data to incorporate it into their studies.
-We believe that WGS results can benefit a broad range of microbiology research, from confirming that engineered mutants are otherwise isogenic to deeper studies of population dynamics or microbiome composition, and we hope to facilitate labs with no previous experience to take the first steps.
+We know it is challenging for researchers who are unfamiliar with analyzing next-generation sequencing (NGS) data to incorporate it into their studies.
+We believe NGS results can benefit a broad range of research, from confirming engineered mutants are otherwise isogenic to deeper studies of population dynamics or microbiome composition, and we hope to facilitate labs with no previous experience to take the first steps.
 We use leading, open-source software written by world-class researchers to produce user-friendly output for customers.
 We also provide even the most novice user with the means to generate and analyze their own sequencing data in hopes of making this highly useful method accessible to every lab.